 As well as ferritin, it’s also worth checking other vitamin levels such as vitamin D, Zinc, Magnesium, B12 and folate.

 Apparently, the vitamin D receptor is expressed in numerous cells and tissues of the body, including the skin.
 Studies of mice and humans lacking these functional receptors have demonstrated that absence of the VDR leads to the development of alopecia, another word for hair loss.
 (More on alopecia below).
+Another article that explains how vitamin D is linked to hair loss can be found here.
 A vitamin D supplement that is hugely popular, is that by Solgar, but you should always look in to taking K2 along with D3.
 Solgar, Natural Vitamin D3, 1000 IU, 180 Tablets

 Zinc plays a role in cell reproduction as well as hormonal balance, and these functions can affect your hair growth.
 Zinc even manages the glands that attach to your hair follicles, which is very interesting to know.
 When you’re zinc levels are low, these follicles can become weak, causing strands to break off or fall out.
 Zinc is easy to find online, such as on Amazon, here: Solgar 50 mg Zinc Tablets – Pack of 100